thecadams/DragonBreath/README.md

-# DragonBreath - toy iPhone app to breath fire like a dragon
+# DragonBreath - iPhone app to breath fire like a dragon

 DragonBreath is an iPhone app that lets you make roaring fire with your breath!